top shadow image

 Paul O. Williams

-Paul O. Williams is a retired English professor with a PhD from the University of Pennsylvania.
-He has been writing haiku since 1964.
+Paul O. Williams was a retired English professor with a PhD from the University of Pennsylvania.
+He wrote haiku since 1964.
 In 1999, he served as president of the Haiku Society of America and in 1989 helped found the Haiku Poets of Northern California.
-He is widely published in haiku magazines and elsewhere.
-His recent book of tanka is These Audacious Maples.
-He has also published nine science fiction novels.
+He was widely published in haiku magazines and elsewhere.
+His most recent book of tanka was These Audacious Maples.
+He also published nine science fiction novels.
+See <http://en.wikipedia.org/wiki/Paul_O._Williams>.

 gone from the woods